chbyang/H1B-statistics/README.md

 for example: {software: 3; data: 5; accountants: 3 ; postdoc: 3;}

-2.Reverse key and value. get a dict {key: freq; val: list(tilte/state)}
+2.Reverse key and value. get a dict {key: freq; val: list(occupation/state)}

 In this example: {3: [accountant, software, postdoc]; 5: [data]}

-3.Scan reversed dic from largest possible freq to 1, add first 10 title/state(maybe smaller than 10)
+3.Scan reversed dic from largest possible freq to 1, add first 10 occupation/state(maybe smaller than 10)

 In this example: 14 (3+3+3+5) is number of certified works, which is the largest possible freq.
 The first occupation is founded when scan to 5, then find accountant/software/postdoc when scan to 3.
 Here, only 4 kinds of occupations are found.

-4.Need to sort title list before print in step 3 [accountant, software, postdoc], but the chance of having same count is really small, so time complexity is still O(N)
+4.Need to sort occupation list before print in step 3 [accountant, software, postdoc], but the chance of having same freq is really small, so time complexity is still O(N)

 ## Run
 update 3 args to input/occupation_output/state_output